What is HelpSealMyRecord.org?

 If we petition on your behalf, no, you will not be required to make any court appearances.
 If you petition on your own, you may have to appear in court.
 It will depend on how your case(s) ended up.

-How will I know if my application has been accepted/when my records are sealed?
+How will I know if my application has been accepted or when my records are sealed?

 Can anyone see my criminal record after it’s been sealed?

 Yes.
-Your criminal record can still be opened by the court, prosecution, or law enforcement agencies for purposes of investigation, sentencing, and probation.
-Your sealed record can also be seen by state agencies if you apply for certain jobs or job-related licenses.
+Your criminal record can still be accessed by the court, prosecution, or law enforcement agencies for purposes of investigation, sentencing, and probation.
+Your sealed record can also be accessed by specific state agencies if you apply for certain jobs or job-related licenses.

 Can the state use a sealed criminal record as a prior offense when charging or sentencing a new offense?

 Yes.
 Some criminal offenses become more serious if you have a prior conviction for the same crime.
-These are called enhanceable offenses (e.g. Driving While Intoxicated).
+These are called enhanceable offenses.
+For example, Driving While Intoxicated (DWI) is an offense where the penalties become more serious if you have prior DWI convictions.
 A sealed criminal record can be used to increase the penalties for enhanceable offenses.